BrightSpots/rctab-docs/docs/user_guide/user_guide_extended.md

 For each candidate, each round

 - **2**  Percentage of total votes for each round.
-Truncated, not rounded. e.g. 6 votes of 29 total will be shown as 20.68% when it is actually 20.689655%
+Truncated, not rounded. e.g. 6 votes of 29 total will be shown as 20.68% when mathematically it is 20.689655%
 - **3** Number of ballots transferred from eliminated candidate(s) in the previous round